vittorbraidecosta/vittorbraidecosta.github.io/_pages/about.md

 **Flight Control Laws** - Lilium
 Lilium is an innovative company developing the first electric vertical take-off and landing (EVTOL) jet.
 Pushing engineering boundaries, the Lilium Jet has 16 flaps and 30 actuators to pursue hover and forward flight missions.

-Brief description of the addressed activities
+Brief description of the addressed activities:
 * Matlab tool to run Simulink models simulations.
     - Implementation of new features (e.g baseline comparison).
     - Robustness improvement to address different models.